 9. Have craft, will travel

 Travel crafting?
-Who hasn’t had a little admiration for the women who bring out knitting on the train and happily click away.
+Who hasn’t had a little admiration for the folk who bring out knitting on the train and happily click-clack away.

 Think about grabbing stolen moments when you’re out & about.